 As a first step, the assignment of our candidate tags to Wikipedia articles was carried out.
-At this point we mapped a candidate tag to a Wikipedia article if its normalized title matched our candidate tags.
+We mapped a candidate tag to a Wikipedia article if its normalized title matched our candidate tags.
 In those cases where we had an ambiguous tag candidate (i.e. having a disambiguation page on Wikipedia), we did not choose any of its Wikipedia article variants, in order to avoid involving noise in the later steps.

-Then, five different methods for assigning abstract tags based on these recognized Wikipedia articles were applied.
-The methods made use of the textual content of articles as well as the rich link structure existing among Wikipedia pages.
-These heuristics shall be discussed in the following subsections.
+Then, five different abstract tagging methods based on the recognized Wikipedia articles were applied.
+The methods made use of the textual content of articles and the rich link structure existing among them as well.
+Following subsections discuss these heuristics.

 Consideration of redirect pages Owing to the structure of Wikipedia, the very same contents might be obtained under different articles.
-For example, if we search for the term 'United State' or 'Americans', we get the same results.
-The pages responsible for redirection (redirect page) can be utilized to find synonyms (e.g. 'United States') and to some content handle the misspelling of words (e.g. 'United states') and to some content handle the misspelling of words (e.g. 'United states') and to some content handle the misspelling of words (e.g. 'United states') and to some content handle the misspelling of words (e.g. 'United states') and to some content handle the misspelling of words (e.g. 'United states') and to some content handle the misspelling of words (e.g. 'United states') and to some content handle the misspelling of words (e.g. 'United states') and to some content handle the misspelling of words (e.g. 'United states') and to some content handle the misspelling of words (e.g. 'United states') and to some content handle the misspelling of words (e.g. 'United states') and to some content handle the misspelling of words (e.g. 'United states') and to some content handle the misspelling of words (e.g. 'United states') and 'America' - 'United States').
-Making use of this information, we can determine a canonical representation of concepts, which has the benefit of increasing the cohesion of the whole tag set (e.g. 'gains' and 'profit' can have the same form).
-In our system, with those tag candidates whose corresponding Wikipedia article contained a redirection, the candidate terms were replaced with the title of the target of the redirection.
+For example, if we search for the term 'United States' or 'Americans', we get the same results.
+The pages responsible for redirection (redirect page) can be utilized to find synonyms (e.g. 'United States of America' - 'United States'), create associations (e.g. 'American' - 'United States'), resolve acronyms (e.g. 'USA' - 'United States') and to some content handle the misspelling of words (e.g. 'United states of America' - 'United States').
+Based on these, we can determine a canonical representation of concepts, which has the benefit of increasing the cohesion of the whole tag set (e.g. 'gains' and 'profit' can have the same form).
+In our system, tag candidates whose corresponding Wikipedia article contained a redirection, the candidate terms were replaced with the title of the target of the redirection.

-Extraction of definitions In the next phase, we extracted definitions for those tag candidates for which we had determined a Wi-kipedia article, and added them as abstract tag when more than one candidate tag of a document shared it.
+Extraction of definitions In the next phase, we extracted definitions for those tag candidates for which we had determined a Wikipedia article, and added them as abstract tag when more than one candidate tag of a document shared it.
 Extracting definitions can benefit in grabbing hyponym IS-A relations of concepts, e.g. it may be inferred that 'The Sopranos' is an 'American TV-series'.